 A living trust is a legal document in which you designate a successor trustee to manage your assets after you pass away.
-The trustee ensures that the selected beneficiaries assets per your instructions included in the trust.
-A living trust can avoid probate and expensive settlements in court.
+The trustee ensures that the beneficiaries you name get your assets per your instructions included in the trust.
+A living trust can avoid probate.

 Susan L. Sandys Estate Planning can help you with details of your living trust, such as:

-- Naming the trustee who will manage your trust when you pass on or become disabled
+- Naming the trustee who will manage your trust when you pass on or become incapacitated

 - Designating the beneficiaries who will receive your property and pursuant to what terms

 - Authorizing a trustee who will oversee an inheritance for your children or grandchildren if they are still under the age of 18

 It’s important to leave your estate precisely the way you want it with no uncertainty.
 If you have difficult family dynamics, family members struggling with addiction, or estranged family members, I can compassionately help you make plans for those situations.